-This is a vegan version of a bread I’ve been making for decades, and it never fails to look beautiful and taste delicious.
+I’ve been making this bread for decades, and it never fails to look beautiful and taste delicious.
 The original recipe can be found in Deborah Madison’s delightful book, “The Savory Way”.
+Using King Arthur Low-Carb Baking Mix reduces the carbs by 59 grams per cup of flour.

 Braided Olive Bread